Degrees & Professional Designations

 - Masters in Clinical and Chemical Pathology, Faculty of Medicine, University of Alexandria, Egypt, 1995.

 - Bachelor of Medicine and Surgery (MBChB), with Distinction, Faculty of Medicine, University of Alexandria, Egypt, 1989.

-Dr. Elnenaei has co-led the initiative of a Myeloma Tumor Bank and Database.
+Dr. Elnenaei has created and is leading the Myeloma Tumor Bank initiative.
 This project has brought together a multidisciplinary team comprising Dalhousie Faculty as well Clinician Scientists, to focus on translational research in Multiple Myeloma.
-Objectives of this research include a joint focus on clinical genetics and immunology for patients with MM and leveraging our unique, multidisciplinary expertise to create faithful models of cancer, establish and test new treatment modalities.
+Objectives of this research include a joint focus on clinical genetics and immunology for patients with MM and leveraging our unique, multidisciplinary expertise to create faithful models of cancer, establish and test new treatment modalities towards precision medicine.